 Wee ones: Different for everyone…you might find clocks, balls, wheels on toy cars, eyes on stuffed animals.
 See what else you find!

-Little kids: Yesterday was Friday, and tomorrow is Sunday.
-Bonus: On a Sunday.
-It’s 1 day more than 2 weeks, which would bring us to another Saturday.
+Little kids: Yesterday was Monday, and tomorrow is Wednesday.
+Bonus: On a Wednesday.
+2 weeks would bring us to another Tuesday, and this is 1 day more than that.

 Big kids: 1,000,000.
 Bonus: 2 billion pencils (2,000,000,000) since 1 million miles would hold 8 billion (8,000,000,000).